Best CBD for Sleep - What You Need to Know

 Unfortunately, the indicated CBD for sleep content on a product label may not necessarily be the exact amount that the product actually contains, which may lead people to take more or less CBD than intended.
 A 2017 analysis published in JAMA analyzed 84 CBD products sold online and showed that 26% of the products contained less CBD than what the label indicated6.
 The same analysis demonstrated that nearly 43% of the products were under labeled; the products contained substantially more CBD than the label said6.

-While CBD for sleep at higher doses does not appear to have serious negative consequences or adverse effects, these products may also contain levels of THC higher than what is reported on the label.
+While CBD at higher doses does not appear to have serious negative consequences or adverse effects, these products may also contain levels of THC higher than what is reported on the label.
 Furthermore, other CBD products for sleep may contain THC that is not reported on the label at all.
 The THC in these products may produce intoxicating effects, which may or may not be desired by those wanting a better sleep.

 What are the Effects of Taking CBD?